YasinMangroliya/Practice/PracticeAPI_UI/Readme.md

 -Model state logger to log invalid data entries with serilog -Swagger configration to Enable Authentication with token using swagger

-API Gateway Using Ocelot
-API Gateway Using YARP
+API Gateway Using Ocelot & YARP

 Angular